Local sum uncertainty relations for angular momentum operators of bipartite permutation symmetric systems

 \section{Abstract}

-We show that violation of variance based local sum uncertainty relation (LSUR) for angular momentum operators of a bipartite system, proposed by Hofmann and Takeuchi~[\pra {\bf 68}, 032103 (2003)], is necessary and sufficient for entanglement in two-qubit permutation symmetric state.
-Moreover, we also establish its one-to-one connection with negativity of covariance matrix [Phys.
+We show that violation of variance based local sum uncertainty relation (LSUR) for angular momentum operators of a bipartite system, proposed by Hofmann and Takeuchi~[Phys.Rev.A {\bf 68}, 032103 (2003)], reflects entanglement in the equal bipartitions of an $N$-qubit symmetric state with even qubits.
+We establish the one-to-one connection with the violation of LSUR with negativity of covariance matrix [Phys.
 Lett.
 A {\bf 364}, 203 (2007)] of the two-qubit reduced system of a permutation symmetric $N$-qubit state.
-Consequently, it is seen that the violation of the angular momentum LSUR serves as a necessary condition for pairwise entanglement in $N$-qubit system, obeying exchange symmetry.
-We illustrate physical examples of entangled permutation symmetric $N$-qubit systems, where violation of the local sum uncertainty relation manifests itself as a signature of pairwise entanglement.

 \keywords{Sum uncertainty relations, Permutation Symmetry, Rotational invariance}